1 year full-time,

 Year 2: Research Skills and Dissemination Practice, two option modules and your dissertation.

-You will also study three option modules.
+You will also study four option modules.
 Option modules vary from year to year according to staff availability.
 The availability of each option module is subject to a minimum enrolment number.
 In previous years, options have covered topics such as:

 Our modules may change to reflect the latest academic thinking and expertise of our staff.